Construction of the new Leading Edge Data Center facility in Mayfield West has begun.

-“By collaborating with our partners like Leading Edge Data Centres, Ausgrid not only ensures reliable power for customers, but also supports reliable access to the data their technology relies upon.”
+“By collaborating with our partners like Leading Edge Data Centers, Ausgrid not only ensures reliable power for customers, but also supports reliable access to the data their technology relies upon.

-The company announced the project back at the start of July, marking the inception of a wider roll-out of a Tier-3 Edge Data Centre network across New South Wales.
+The company announced the project back at the start of July, marking the inception of a wider roll-out of a Tier-3 Edge Data Center network across New South Wales.

 The facility will provide direct cloud access to all the major cloud environments in Newcastle for the first time, reducing the need for local enterprises to be connected to Metro Sydney.
 The infrastructure will provide faster connectivity for local businesses and will drive innovation and job growth for the region.

-Leading Edge Data Centres rollout is rapidly expanding over 14 regions in NSW over the next 12 months.
-DA approval has been given by Newcastle Council to open a data centre in Newcastle Airport.
+Leading Edge Data Centers rollout is rapidly expanding over 14 regions in NSW over the next 12 months.
+DA approval has been given by Newcastle Council to open a data center in Newcastle Airport.

-Planning is also well advanced on the expansion of the Edge data centre network into regional locations in Victoria and Queensland.
+Planning is also well advanced on the expansion of the Edge data center network into regional locations in Victoria and Queensland.